by Nicole Alie, MBA Alumna

-I know what you’re thinking, a tour like this probably requires you to dress business casual every day.
-Not the case, instead it is a veritable Halloween.
+I know what you’re thinking: a tour like this probably requires you to dress business casual every day.
+Not the case!
+Instead it is a veritable Halloween.
 Many sites required us to wear safety gear or certain clothing items.
-Besides all the fun generated by silly pictures, I now feel assured of my coolness knowing that I can rock a safety vest and still look good.
+Besides of all the fun generated by silly pictures, I now feel assured of my coolness knowing that I can rock a safety vest and still look good.
 Great Instagram memories for all!

 5. It’s inspiring to see successful business people in action.

 Seeing people who excel at what they do but also love their work is a marvelous thing.
 It inspires us to seek out our own dreams and evaluate what is important to us in our own work lives.
 I received some of the best career advice on this trip and the insights I made about myself and the kind of manager I want to be are things I will take with me long after I have left these halls.